yandex-cloud/docs/en/interconnect/concepts/priv-con.md

 # Private connection

 A private connection is a logical connection to your cloud [network](../../vpc/concepts/network.md#network), which is set up within a [trunk](./trunk.md).
-There can be multiple private connections to different cloud networks in a single trunk.
+There can be multiple private connections to different cloud networks in a trunk.

 {% note info %}